paul-laird/demo/README.md

 extra lines are in paragraphs

-The line regarding first commit does not show
+The linMISTAKDe regarding first commit does not show